plprofetes/advent_of_code/README.md

 ## Day 5

+** Day5_mini - simplified, extracted code happened to be Pony GC stress test **

 Fun first!
 Too complex approach to do a linked-list of actors and try to coordinate reactions.

-Highly parallel - with peak of a few thousands concurrent reactions!
+* Highly parallel - with peak of a few thousands concurrent reactions!
+  * May get sequential near the end when one reaction triggers just one following one.

 ~~Some kind of transaction must be figured out, such as a token, and reactions need to wait until token is received~~.
 First attempt with FSM.